 Christa Carignan is the Coordinator of Digital Horticulture Education for the University of Maryland Extension (UME) Home & Garden Information Center (HGIC).
 Christa earned a B.S. degree in Plant Science from the University of Maryland and a B.A. in Sociology from Elizabethtown College.
 She is a Maryland Certified Professional Horticulturist and a certified Chesapeake Bay Landscape Professional.
-Christa also holds a Certificate of Accomplishment in Horticulture from the Graduate School in Washington, DC, and a Pesticide Applicator License from the Maryland Department of Agriculture.
+Christa also holds a Certificate of Accomplishment in Horticulture from the Graduate School USA in Washington, DC, and a Pesticide Applicator License from the Maryland Department of Agriculture.

-Prior to joining HGIC in 2017, Christa worked in the Entomology Department at the University of Maryland where she participated in a research project on the invasive Emerald Ash Borer.
+Prior to joining HGIC in 2017, Christa worked in the University of Maryland Entomology Department where she participated in a research project on the invasive Emerald Ash Borer.
 Her experience also includes work at the University of Maryland’s Plant Diagnostic Lab, Berry Pathology Lab, and Norton-Brown Herbarium.
 From 2009-2018, she was an active UME Master Gardener in Montgomery County where she served as a volunteer at the Brookside Gardens Plant Clinics.
 She also was a volunteer at the U.S. Botanic Garden and Pope Farm Nursery.

 Christa has grown a variety of edible, ornamental, and Maryland native plants as a home gardener since 2004.
-Her interests include cut flower growing and floristry.
+Her personal interests include cut flower growing and floristry, natural dyeing with plants, and garden-inspired artwork.

 Please visit the Home and Garden Information Center website for answers to your plant and pest management questions.